 Assessment Methodology and Evaluation Assessment Type 2 - Partial Quantitative Stock Assessment Assessment Method Fishery-independent potting survey.
 Fixed and random sites in QCH, PEL, DUR, and random sites in CKST.
-Assessment Dates Latest assessment: 2018 Next assessment: 2022 Overall assessment quality rank 2 - Medium or Mixed Quality: mortality estimates compromised by regulation changes
+Assessment Dates Latest assessment: 2018 Next assessment: 2023 Overall assessment quality rank 2 - Medium or Mixed Quality: mortality estimates compromised by regulation changes

-Main data inputs (rank) Potting survey catch rates from fixed and random site surveys.
-Length and age composition of catches from random and fixed site potting surveys in 2017 1 - High Quality 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Major Sources of Uncertainty Uncertainty in the estimate of M Frequent regulatory changes for this fishery are likely to have resulted in inconsistent fishing mortality over the lifetime of recent cohorts.
-The predominance of males suggests fishing mortality may be higher than estimated. - Trends for random and fixed site surveys between 2013 and 2017 were contradictory in some areas.
-Random site surveys are believed to be better indicators of population abundance.
+Main data inputs (rank) - Potting survey catch rates from fixed-site and random-site 1 - High Quality surveys. - Length and age composition of catches from random-site and 1 - High Quality fixed-site potting surveys in 2017.
+Data not used (rank) N/A Changes to Model Structure and Assumptions - Major Sources of Uncertainty - Uncertainty in the estimate of M . - Frequent regulatory changes for this fishery are likely to have resulted in inconsistent fishing mortality over the lifetime of recent cohorts. - The predominance of males suggests fishing mortality may be higher than estimated. - Trends for random-site and fixed-site surveys between 2013 and 2017 were contradictory in some areas.
+Random-site surveys are believed to be better indicators of population abundance.